denodrivers/postgres/docs/README.md

 - The fields will be matched in the order they were declared
 - The fields will override any alias in the query
-- These field properties must be unique (case insensitive), otherwise the query will throw before execution
+- These field properties must be unique otherwise the query will throw before execution
+- The fields must not have special characters and not start with a number
 - The fields must match the number of fields returned on the query, otherwise the query will throw on execution